Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 One was eliminated for being a bit too pushy; his hard sell tactics made me a little uncomfortable.
 I had told him that I was open to rolling over my old 401(k), but didn’t want to move my Roth IRA fund from where it was.
 He insisted that the only way to go was to consolidate all of my accounts into one.
 Thus, he was eliminated.

-The financial consultant I ended up selecting – Terry Powell from Alliant Retirement & Investment Services – was respectful of my decision to leave my Roth IRA where it was.
+The financial consultant I ended up selecting was respectful of my decision to leave my Roth IRA where it was.
 I explained to him that my reasons were twofold – I didn’t want all of my funds to be with one company and I was loyal to the broker there, as he had given me good counsel when I was undergoing treatment for cancer several years ago.
-Terry’s response was that he hoped to earn the same loyalty from me over the years.
+His response was that he hoped to earn the same loyalty from me over the years.
 I thought that was a pretty good answer, so I told him to proceed with making a plan for my rollover.

-In tomorrow’s blog post, I’ll review the materials and information that I needed for my first meeting with the financial consultants I auditioned.
+In part 2 of this series, I’ll review the materials and information that I needed for my first meeting with the financial consultants I auditioned.